m4c4r0n1n/nananvim/README.md

 <img width="1319" height="1376" alt="image" src="https://github.com/user-attachments/assets/0f47d7df-7692-4e4a-8974-d325f8219308" />

 # UPDATES!!
 I've been slow to update things, I doubt anyone uses this anyway, but I found a few things that could be improved and a few things that could be dropped.
 I've been really lazy on actually posting updated screenshots or anything like that, but I've fixed the About Me at least.
-Here is a small list of fixes I've made tonight:

-nanabrowser.nvim (plugin core — lua/nanabrowser/init.lua):

-- Future-proofed for Neovim 0.11/0.12: replaced deprecated termopen() → jobstart({term=true}) and all nvim_buf_set_option → nvim_set_option_value; added a nvim-0.10+ version guard.
-- New float layout (default): one centered, tabbed window (<Tab>/<S-Tab> to cycle Browser/Terminal/TODO) — no permanent column theft.
-Classic split layout still available, now sized as a fraction of the screen and reflows correctly on open/close.
-- Browser now auto-detects a text browser (w3m → lynx → elinks) and gracefully falls back to the external browser if none is installed (previously it just errored).
-- Added optional reader mode (-dump into a real buffer) for readable docs.
-- External-browser detection via $BROWSER → xdg-open → common browsers; browser commands now use arg-lists (no shell-quoting breakage).
-- Fixed dead user commands (NanaTodos, NanaTodosToggle, NanaTerminalToggle now resolve)

 If you do decide to use this config and something breaks, send me a message and I **WILL** fix it immediately.
 Thank you.